GaborPusztai/Math-Game/README.md

 1 - Select the amount of questions <br/>
 2 - Click start <br/>
-3 - Select the correct answer by clicking 'Right' or 'Wrong' buttons <br/>
+3 - Select the correct answer by clicking on 'Right' or 'Wrong' buttons <br/>